zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - imperative\src\rest\src\session\ConnectionPropsForSessCfg.ts

-  - addPropsOrPrompt - Near the end of this function, a call to AuthOrder.cacheAvailableCreds will ensure that the right authentication resides in the session.
+  - addPropsOrPrompt - Near the end of this function, a call to AuthOrder.cacheCredsAndAuthOrder will ensure that the right authentication resides in the session.

     - **Modify addPropsOrPrompt ? <span style="color:orange">Yes</span>**

   - resolveSessCfgProps - Several functions call this function before creating a new session.
-Either this function must call AuthOrder.cacheAvailableCreds, or each caller of resolveSessCfgProps must first call cacheAvailableCreds.
+Either this function must call AuthOrder.cacheCredsAndAuthOrder, or each caller of resolveSessCfgProps must first cacacheCredsAndAuthOrdereds.

     - **Modify resolveSessCfgProps ? <span style="color:cyan">Maybe</span>**